oVirt/imgbased/README.md

     * ext4 FS with discard option (frees space after file removal)
  * LiveCD is only the delivery method
     * rootfs image is used at runtime
+ * More distro agnostic than LiveCD
+    * dracut, lvm (with thin volumes) and ext4 are the requirements

 Drawbacks
 ---------